micro-manager/pymmcore/maintainer-notes.md

 Versioning scheme
 -----------------

-Use MMCore version (not device interface version) with extra pymmcore-specific suffix.
 Cf. PEP 440.

+Concatenate the MMCore version, MMDevice device interface version, and an extra pymmcore-specific suffix.
+For example, pymmcore 10.1.1.69.0 wraps MMCore 10.1.1 and works with device adapters built for device interface version 69.
+The final suffix can be incremented to create a new release for improvements to the pymmcore wrapper.

+(Note that the device interface version can change without a change to the MMCore version, although this is relatively uncommon.
+Also, we are leaving out the module interface version, which rarely changes.)

-This correspondence is enforced in the smoke test.
+The correspondence to MMCore and device interface versions is checked in the smoke test.

 Note that we can support multiple MMCore versions, possibly retroactively, by maintaining separate branches; this can ease transition when the device interface version changes.
-Such branches should be named `mmcore-x.y.z`.
+Such branches should be named `mmcore-x.y.z.w`.

 When upgrading the MMCore version (by bumping the micro-manager submodule commit), the pymmcore version in `setup.cfg` should be updated together.